 Major Marine Tours offers glacier and wildlife day cruises into Resurrection Bay and Kenai Fjords National Park, and whale watching is a highlight of every one of our tours.
-From species-focused tours like our Gray Whale Watching Cruise and Orca Quest Cruise, to whale watching and tidewater glacier viewing on our Kenai Fjords National Park Cruises, finding whales is always one of our top priorities.
+From species-focused tours like our Orca Quest Cruise, to whale watching and tidewater glacier viewing on our Kenai Fjords National Park Cruises, finding whales is always one of our top priorities.
 These massive marine mammals exhibit different behaviors based on the season and are always a marvel to see in the wild.

 Here are some of our top whale watching tips to help you make the most out of your cruise:

 We see several species of whales throughout the year.
 The majority of the whales that we see are migratory, and the best chance of seeing these whales is during their peak season in Alaska.

 Humpback whales migrate to Hawaii, Baja, and occasionally Japan during the winter months to breed in waters that have less risk of predation.
 Each spring humpback whales leave their breeding grounds and head to Alaska, swimming for 6-8 weeks nonstop, arriving in Alaska in April and May.
 Recent trends have shown peak humpback whale season to be from May to July, with most humpbacks traveling south to warmer waters in October.
 However, we do see humpback whales outside of this peak time as their migration can be spread out.
 Also, some humpbacks do not migrate and can be seen in the area year-round.

 Best cruise for humpback whale watching: Any summer cruise, though our full-day Kenai Fjords National Park Cruises offer the best chances since they spend more time on the water.